1. Resource Library

 How well does the platform integrate with your ERP platform or financial management system?
 Having deep integrations between the invoicing system and your primary accounting system prevents duplicate work like having to reconcile information in two places.

 Some ERP software companies have online marketplaces showing the vendors that already work with their technology ecosystem.
-When speaking to potential vendors, come prepared with a list of systems you would need your invoicing solution to integrate with.
+When speaking to potential vendors, come prepared with a list of systems you would need your cloud invoicing solution to integrate with.

 Document storage